 Read each topic I mentioned above and think about what’s best for you and what you need right now.

-And, I mentioned this one before, if you’re thinking about which drawing tablet should you buy based on size, click the link to find my recommendations.
+And, I mentioned this one before, if you’re thinking about which drawing tablet you should buy based on size, click the link to find my recommendations.

 Finally, if you want to combine the best of both worlds of portability and using a screen, I really recommend getting an iPad with an Apple Pencil!